-Prevention - Activities such as cleaning equipment and gear when leaving an infested area, using pest-free seeds and transplants, and irrigation scheduling to limit situations that are conducive to disease development.

-- Avoidance Activities such as maintaining healthy and diverse plant communities, using pest resistant varieties, crop rotation, and refuge management. - Monitoring Activities such as pest scouting, degree-day modeling, and weather forecasting to help target suppression strategies and avoid routine preventative treatments. - Suppression Activities such as the judicious use of cultural, mechanical, biological and chemical control methods that reduce or eliminate a pest population or its impacts while minimizing risks to non-target organisms.
+- Prevention Activities such as cleaning equipment and gear when leaving an infested area, using pest-free seeds and transplants, and irrigation scheduling to limit situations that are conducive to disease development. - Avoidance Activities such as maintaining healthy and diverse plant communities, using pest resistant varieties, crop rotation, and refuge management. - Monitoring Activities such as pest scouting, degree-day modeling, and weather forecasting to help target suppression strategies and avoid routine preventative treatments. - Suppression Activities such as the judicious use of cultural, mechanical, biological and chemical control methods that reduce or eliminate a pest population or its impacts while minimizing risks to non-target organisms.

-IPM guidelines from the local Land Grant University or Extension may be supplemented with information from appropriately certified professionals.
+IPM guidelines from the University of Nebraska-Lincoln (UNL) or UNL Extension may be supplemented with information from appropriately certified professionals.